V3lectronics/SPIRIT/README.md

 <img src="https://github.com/user-attachments/assets/4dba7969-60c1-43f5-814a-f7a4f81a73d9" height="270">

-### Raspberry Pi Compute Module 4
+### Raspberry Pi Compute Module 5

-"The power of Raspberry Pi 4 in a compact form factor for deeply embedded applications" [(CM4 website)](https://www.raspberrypi.com/products/compute-module-4/?variant=raspberry-pi-cm4001000).
+"The power of Raspberry Pi 5 in a compact form factor for deeply embedded applications" [(CM5 website)](https://www.raspberrypi.com/products/compute-module-5/?variant=cm5-104032).

-SPIRIT uses the 4GB RAM, 32GB eMMC version of the CM.
+By default SPIRIT uses the 4GB RAM, 64GB eMMC version of the CM.
 It is possible to use a different CM4 variant (for example to increase the RAM to 8GB).

-It is expected that future iterations of the design will use a different chip due to memory and IO limitations.

 ### EDA Software